sgothel/direct_bt/README.md

 * Intel Bluemoon Bluetooth Adapter
 * CSR Bluetooth Adapter (CSR8510,..)
 * Raspberry Pi Bluetooth Adapter (BCM43455 on 3+, 4)

-After we have resolved the last Linux/Bluez dependency in DBTManager for BT adapter configuration, we should be capable working on other systems than GNU/Linux.

 Build Status